CarlColijn/Jazillionth/README.md

   'accessObjectNames': ['Summer'],
   'resultElementSpec': '#testResult',
   'iframeElementSpec': '#testFrame',
-  'passColor': '#408000' // moss is a better green
+  'passColor': '#000080' // blue is a better green
 }
 ```

-### Extension #2 - add a BeforeStart handler
+### Example #2 - add a BeforeStart handler

 We want to alert the user when the tests are about to run.
 Not very useful, but you can replace the `alert` with anything you like to do instead.
 We can augment the base example in the following way: